 Last year saw me create my first two small rockeries.
-I saw a colossus one in the gardens at Lamport Hall and was inspired to make my own version, I then had to consider the
+I saw a colossus one in the gardens at Lamport Hall and was inspired to make my own version.
+I then had to consider the

 structure becoming waterlogged and the last thing I'd want was a washout rock slide.
 It was time to scale it down a little.
-I mentioned in my previous birthday post that dad
+I mentioned in my previous birthday post that dad had

 helped me build some planters, so smaller rocky microcosms it was.
 This decision happily led to many an even smaller terrarium created.